Diseases and conditionsFEATURED

 2. Hiatal Hernia

-A medical condition called Hiatal hernia — where part of the stomach pushes up into the chest through the diaphragm — can interfere with the LES function.
+A medical condition called Hiatal hernia can interfere with the LES function.
+This condition occurs when part of the stomach pushes up into the chest through the diaphragm.
 This increases the risk of reflux.
 (Mayo Clinic)

 3. Excess Body Weight or Obesity

-Carrying excess weight (especially around the belly) can put pressure on the stomach, pushing acid upward and making reflux more likely.
+Excess weight, especially around the belly, can put pressure on the stomach.
+This pressure can push acid upward.
+As a result, reflux becomes more likely.
 Many studies link being overweight to higher rates of GERD.
 (Healthline)

 4. Pregnancy

 Pregnant women often get acid reflux.
-Hormonal changes — and the growing uterus that pushes on the stomach — can weaken the LES and increase stomach pressure.
+Hormonal changes can weaken the LES.
+The growing uterus pushes on the stomach and increases stomach pressure.
 (Healthline)

 5. Certain Foods, Drinks & Eating Habits